UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 The Design

-Once we had strong concepts our factories were consulted to ensure we could utilise different manufacturing methods as well as ensure that the helmet would reach testing standards.
+Once we had solid concepts, we worked with our factories to explore various manufacturing methods and ensure the helmet would meet all necessary testing standards.

 Prototyping Result